-A 2010 study by the Agency for Healthcare Research and Quality (AHRQ) found that spinal adjustments used by chiropractors to be as effective as medication for low back pain.
+A 2010 study by the Agency for Healthcare Research and Quality (AHRQ) found that spinal adjustments used by chiropractors were as effective as medication for low back pain.

-Even more, a 2013 study published in Osteoarthritis and Cartilage found that seeing a chiropractor for 12 treatments at two times a week for six weeks was superior to daily stretching and patient education for osteoarthritis of the hip treatments.
+Even more, a 2013 study published in Osteoarthritis and Cartilage found that seeing a chiropractor for 12 treatments, two times a week for six weeks, was superior to daily stretching and patient education for osteoarthritis of the hip.

 With more and more positive research being published on chiropractic care for the management of pain, it’s easy to see why many sufferers of arthritis pain choose chiropractic care.

-Anyone that lives with arthritis knows that it is a constant evolving management of symptoms.
+Anyone that lives with arthritis knows that it is a constantly evolving management of symptoms.

-Arthritis treatment in Raleigh, NC: What you need to know about symptoms
+Arthritis treatment: What you need to know about symptoms

-- Osteoarthritis (OA) This what happens when the cartilage inside the joints degrades and is worn down.
-It is characterized often by a decrease in joint space which may in time cause the bones to wear on each other because they lack the protective cartilage between them.
-The pain can worsen over time as the body dehydrates with age and the bodies cartilage degrades even further as part of the normal aging process.
+- Osteoarthritis (OA) occurs when the cartilage inside the joints degrades and is worn down.
+It is characterized often by a decrease in joint space which, in time, may cause the bones to wear on each other because they lack the protective cartilage between them.
+The pain can worsen over time as the body dehydrates with age and the body’s cartilage degrades even further as part of the normal aging process.

-- Rheumatoid Arthritis (RA) is a autoimmune disease in which the body starts to attack its own immune system by destroying and eroding cartilage, connective tissue, ligaments and joints in the body.
+- Rheumatoid Arthritis (RA) is an autoimmune disease in which the body starts to attack its own immune system by destroying and eroding cartilage, connective tissue, ligaments and joints in the body.

 - Lupus is another autoimmune inflammatory disease that may affect more than the joints in the body and cause organ damage in the kidneys, brain or other organs.
 Symptoms include fatigue, rashes, kidney problems, fever, and even loss of hair.

-- Fibromyalgia is a condition in which the brain and body do not properly process pain signals or inflammatory mediators in the body which drive pain called cytokines.
-Symptoms include chronic fatigue, chronic pain, depression, sleep problems, mood problems.
+- Fibromyalgia is a condition in which the brain and body do not properly process pain signals or inflammatory mediators in the body, which drive pain, often called cytokines.
+Symptoms include chronic fatigue, chronic pain, depression, sleep problems, and mood problems.

 Most chiropractors utilize physical therapy as part of their practice.
-These treatment for arthritis pain usually include:
+These treatments for arthritis pain usually include:

 Ultrasound therapy for arthritis pain– The deep penetrating ultrasonic heat can provide a significant decrease in stiffness, pain, and inflammation in joints ligaments, nerves and muscles.